Due to temporary technical difficulties, filed UCC documents may not be available for viewing at this time.

 Contact Business Services

-Both the Phoenix and Tucson Offices are open for walk-in services Monday through Friday (except Holidays) from 8 am to 4 pm.
+Starting February 3, 2025, both the Phoenix and Tucson offices will be open Monday through Friday (excluding Holidays) from 8 am to 5 pm.

 Office of the Secretary of State